i2bc/SURFMAP/README.md

 </details>

-**Please also note that whether you want to use the Docker image of SURFMAP or not, you will still need to [install the SURFMAP package](#install_option1)**.
+> :bell: Please note that **whether you want to use the Docker image of SURFMAP or not, you will still need to [install the SURFMAP package](#install_option1)**.
 Indeed the package contains internal features that make the use of the Docker image totally transparent for the user who will not have to enter 'complex' commands for the connection of useful mounting points.
 In fact, the SURFMAP commands are almost exactly the same between the use of the docker image or not (see [here](#cmd_docker_or_not)).

 ### Recommendation